kanakawai-maui/olelo-honua/README.md

 const config = {
   primeLanguage: "haw",
   includeLanguage: ["es", "fr"],
-  // alternatively we can use excludeLanguage: ["ja"] };
+  // alternatively we can use excludeLanguage: ["ja"],
+  useBulkProvider: true
+};
 ```